-- 1 Ballot access rules make it hard for small parties to get on the ballot, because big parties fear "spoilers."
-To calm that fear, let voters rank their backup choices.
-Ranked Choice Voting, RCV, opens up elections. - 3 A news firm may serve us better if the subscribers steer more parts of it than the owners or advertisers do.
-There's a low-cost method for any membership group: Fair \$hare Voting can reward the best news bloggers. - Public campaign funding lets reps and rivals give less time to their sponsors, more time to their voters.
-One plan gives each voter \$50 of vouchers to donate.1 Such nameless gifts or FSV can cut corrupt paybacks.
-Big \$ponsors aim gifts to buy the few swing districts.2 1 2 RCV or Fair Representation make that harder.
+- 1 A top-four primary then a CT-RCV election makes everyone focus on the key issues and rivals without a two-party macho duel.
+RCV, opens up elections. - 3 A news firm may serve us better if the subscribers steer more parts of it than the owners or advertisers do.
+There's a low-cost method for any membership group:

+Fair \$hare Voting can reward the best news bloggers. - Public campaign funding lets reps and rivals give less time to their sponsors, more time to their voters.
+One plan gives each voter \$50 of vouchers to donate.
+Such nameless gifts or FSV can cut corrupt paybacks.
+Big \$ponsors aim gifts to buy the few swing districts.
+RCV or Fair Representation make that harder.
 So big business and billionaires may buy fewer seats.

 "It's very hard to see us fixing the climate until we fix our democracy."
-Dr. James Hansen3
+Dr. James Hansen

-- 1 2 Good schools, taxes and voting may go together.4 Schools build our group skills and political know-how. - 1 Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research.
+- 1 2 Good schools, taxes and voting may go together.
+Schools build our group skills and political know-how. - 1 Sabbatical terms make the current rep run against a former rep returning from rest, reflection and research.
 Then the candidates include two with records in the job!
-Two alike do not break apart a group that uses RCV. - 4 Citizens' assemblies5 and their referendums can get more choices and control by using Condorcet Tallies.
+Two alike do not break apart a group that uses RCV. - 4 Citizens' assemblies and their referendums can get more choices and control by using Condorcet Tallies.
 The laws on voting rules, reps' pay, \$ponsors, etc., need referendums because the reps have conflicts of interest.